jeffreysorgen/golf-club-sensors/README.md

-## Steps
+**Steps** _(This is more notes about efforts to collect data.
+But also it's about BLE.)_
 - First, get serial monitor going and get it to print out data points
 - It can print out data points / plot, but can it collect them and print out **after movement stops?**
 - It's possible to send "every sesson" of movement via BLE, if I can figure out how to RECORD the bytes, which are the x,y,z,t coordinates _(This is a BLE issue, so might not need to be here)_
-  - And once it has been send via BLE to a computer, can be compiled into a data set _(BLE sends data, CSV is created, then CSV is used in ML model.)_
+  - And once it has been sent via BLE to a computer, can be compiled into a data set _(BLE sends data, CSV is created, then CSV is used in ML model.)_